Harley Davidson and the Marlboro Man: Reception

-Rotten Tomatoes, a review aggregator, reports that 25% of 20 surveyed critics gave it a positive review; the average rating was 4.4/10.
+On review aggregator Rotten Tomatoes, 27% of 22 critics gave the film a positive review.
+On Metacritic the film has a weighted average score of 36% based on reviews from 24 critics, indicating "generally unfavorable" reviews.

 Kevin Thomas of the Los Angeles Times called it "a mindless cobbling from countless buddy movies".
 Owen Gleiberman of Entertainment Weekly rated it C+ and called it "a kinetic formula shoot-'em-up" that is "engagingly junky entertainment with a healthy sense of its own ludicrousness."
 Variety called it "a dopey, almost poignantly bad actioner about two legends-in-their-own-minds".
 Vincent Canby of The New York Times wrote, "Mr. Rourke and Mr. Johnson handle their roles with more ease and humor than can be accommodated by a movie so stuffed with mindless fistfights, gunfights, helicopter chases, explosions and leaps from tall buildings."
 Time Out London called it "utter rubbish, and badly dressed at that."
 Kim Newman of Empire wrote, "For a while, its crassness is amusing, but as the plot sets in, it gradually turns into a stultifying bore."

-Johnson and Rourke have spoken negatively of the film.
-Rourke cited the film as the beginning of his decline in mainstream Hollywood.
-Johnson, while promoting the film, gave a tongue-in-cheek interview where he was quoted as saying “If you're a fan of mindless action, if you don’t have a single brain cell in your head, this is the film for you.”
+Rourke once told Alec Baldwin, "like a whore I took the $4 million or whatever it was and bought a big f—ing Elvis Presley house that I couldn't afford.
+And I remember doing this film and hating myself every day."
+Baldwin replied that he had "about eight" similar duds in his filmography.

-Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F.
+Audiences surveyed by CinemaScore gave the film a grade of "B" on a scale of A+ to F.

 The film was nominated for Worst Picture at the 1991 Stinkers Bad Movie Awards.